 Comfort has a lot to do with fit and with hikers' personal preferences.
 The Merrell Rogue Hiker may be a comfortable hiking boot for hikers with bigger feet who find lightweight footwear more comfortable than traditional, sturdy hiking boots.

 Overall, my feet have liked the Rogue Hiker.
 For me, the roomy fit was quite comfortable, letting my toes splay naturally.
 With most backpacking boots running narrow in the toes, that's a comfort plus.
 There's moderate cushion that's soft for a hiking boot.
 I personally prefer more support, especially when backpacking.
 The lightweight build meant I felt more of the rocks and roots of Old Loggers Path than I would in sturdier boots.
 At the same time, my feet felt pretty good after hiking 28 miles of moderate terrain over 24 hours.
 LIkewise, my feet made it through the 60-mile Loyalsock Trail fine, but they got fatigued faster in the Rogue than they do in stiffer backpacking boots.
-My guess is that many people will love the Rogue Hiker's light and roomy feel, as long as they aren't hiking gnarly terrain.
+My guess is that many people will love the Rogue Hiker's light and roomy feel, as long as they aren't hiking gnarly terrain or carrying extra pack weight.

 Weather Protection